 Three scientists win Nobel Prize in chemistry for work on proteins

+Committee praises laureates for revealing proteins’ secrets through computing and artificial intelligence.

-Scientists David Baker, John Jumper and Demis Hassabis have won the 2024 Nobel Prize in chemistry for their work on predicting the structure of proteins using artificial intelligence.
+Scientists David Baker, John Jumper and Demis Hassabis have won the 2024 Nobel Prize in chemistry for their work on predicting the structure of proteins, the building blocks of life.

 The Royal Swedish Academy of Sciences on Wednesday announced half of the prize to Baker “for computational protein design” and the other half jointly to Hassabis and Jumper “for protein structure prediction”.

+“Another dream of scientists has been to build new proteins to learn how to use nature’s multi-tool for our own purposes.
+This is the problem that David Baker solved,” he added.

+“He developed computational tools that now enable scientists to design spectacular new proteins with entirely novel shapes and functions, opening endless possibilities for the greatest benefit to humankind.”

-Baker works at the University of Washington in Seattle, United States, while Hassabis and Jumper both work at Google Deepmind in London.
+Baker works at the University of Washington in Seattle, United States, while Hassabis and Jumper both work at Google Deepmind, the tech giant’s artificial intelligence lab, in London.

-The laureates revealed proteins’ secrets through computing and artificial intelligence, the committee said, noting that “chemists have long dreamed of fully understanding and mastering the chemical tools of life – proteins”.
+The laureates revealed proteins’ secrets through computing and artificial intelligence (AI), the committee said, noting that “chemists have long dreamed of fully understanding and mastering the chemical tools of life – proteins”.

-While Hassabis and Jumper used artificial intelligence “to predict the structure of almost all known proteins”, Baker “has learned how to master life’s building blocks and create entirely new proteins”.
+Hassabis and Jumper used their AI model AlphaFold2 to calculate the structure of all human proteins.
+They “also predicted the structure of virtually all the 200 million proteins that researchers have so far discovered when mapping Earth’s organisms,” the committee said.

 Describing the potential of their discoveries as “enormous” and “astounding”, the committee said that it could lead to the more rapid development of vaccines and a greener chemical industry “to name just a few applications that are for the greatest benefit of humankind”.